 C3.1.
-The qualifications for a player to represent a County in the Championship shall be one of the following:-
+A player is eligible to represent a County in the Championship if the player meets one of the following criteria:

 (i) Birth in that county.

-(ii) Five years’ residence in that county at any time.
+(ii) Five years’ domicile in that county at any time.

-(iv) One month’s immediately previous and present residence in that County.
+(iv) One month’s immediately previous and present domicile in that County.

-(v) Present attendance as a teacher or student at a school, college or university in that County.
+(v) Present attendance as a student at a school, college or university in that County.

 C4.
 Eligibility of Minor Counties Teams

 C4.1.
 Each team must have an average grade not exceeding 180.
 For every point, or part thereof, by which the average grade exceeds the limit, one penalty game point will be deducted from the team’s total score in the match.